-Early Warner of Risks Are Rarely Taken Seriously
+Early Warners of Risks Are Rarely Taken Seriously

 Internal Warnings Were Ignored

-“It was impossible to predict the accident,” the plant managers claimed in court.
-“A tsunami of this magnitude could not have been expected”.
-At the same time, they must have been aware of the expert reports that warned the Japanese nuclear industry of such earthquakes and killer tsunamis.
+“It was impossible to predict the accident,” the plant managers at the Fukushima Daiichi Nuclear Power Plant claimed in court.
+“A tsunami of this magnitude could not have been expected.”
+Yet they must have been aware of expert reports warning the Japanese nuclear industry about such earthquakes and killer tsunamis.

-Katsuhiko Ishibashi of Kobe University has predicted the course of the current nuclear disaster in Fukushima.
-“An earthquake and its consequences, i.e. a tsunami, could destroy several parts of a nuclear power plant.
+In 2005, Professor Katsuhiko Ishibashi of Kobe University warned a parliamentary commission of the exact risks that later materialized in Fukushima.
+“An earthquake and its consequences, such as a tsunami, could destroy several parts of a nuclear power plant.
 This would make it impossible to cool the reactor.
-The fuel rods begin to melt.
-This could lead to a core meltdown or even a nuclear explosion.
-Hydrogen explosions would also be possible,” the professor warned a parliamentary commission in February 2005.
-In addition, aid to earthquake victims could be hampered by radioactive contamination.
-This is exactly what happened in Fukushima!
+The fuel rods would begin to melt, leading to a core meltdown or even a nuclear explosion.
+Hydrogen explosions would also be possible,” Ishibashi stated.
+Additionally, he noted that aid to earthquake victims could be hampered by radioactive contamination.
+This is exactly what happened in Fukushima.

 A Network of Relations Between the State and the Nuclear Lobby